 Enroll in Your Accredited CNA Program

-Making the choice to become a CNA is a big step toward building a rewarding new career.
-After making this huge decision, it’s time for future CNAs to research schools and start submitting applications.
-This section is designed to help prospective students navigate their way through the application and enrollment process.
+Deciding to become a CNA is an important step towards building a fulfilling new career.
+Once you’ve made this significant decision, it’s time to research schools and begin the application process.
+This section aims to guide prospective students through the details of applying for and enrolling in a CNA program.

 - State Requirements & Accreditation

-When choosing a school, it’s important for students to find one that has been accredited in order to ensure that they’re getting the quality education they need to meet state guidelines.
+When considering schools, it’s vital that you find one that has been accredited by the right accrediting authority.
+This helps ensure that you’re getting the quality education you need to meet state guidelines.
 There are several key areas where states may have different standards, including the following:

 - How many classroom hours are required